d0064/CanvasPixel-Overlay/README.md

 4. Enjoy the enhanced canvaspixel.xyz experience!

 ## Credits
-Credits to Woyken the original creator of the PixelPlanet overlay
+Credits to Woyken for the original PixelPlanet overlay code